Your attitude in college matters!

-I’ve been reading several books about how students learn and all the authors agree on one thing: students have one of two types of mindsets: Fixed or Growth.
+I’m reading a book about how students learn in which the author says that students have one of two types of mindsets – Fixed or Growth.

-It’s important for you to identify your own as it will make a big difference in how you approach the challenges ahead of you.
-Can you guess which is one is better?
+It is important for you to identify your own as it will make a big difference in how you approach the challenges ahead of you.

 Students with a fixed mindset believe that they have a certain innate level of intelligence and ability.
-It’s fixed and they can’t do anything about it.
+It’s fixed and they really can’t do anything to change it.

 Students with a fixed mindset say things like this: